Analysis | Fact-checking President Biden’s first news conference

 Biden is correct that the United States has vaccinated more people than any other country — about 130 million people, compared to 83 million for China, 53 million for India and 31 million for the United Kingdom.

 But that’s a raw number that lacks context.
 At least a dozen countries, such as Chile, Israel and the United Kingdom, have vaccinated a greater percentage of their population.
-For instance, while the United States has provided 39 doses out of every hundred people, Israel has done 114 doses, the United Arab Emirates 77 doses, Chile 47 doses and the U.K. 46 doses.
-(Most of the other nations ahead of the U.S. in the per capita ranking are small, island countries.)
+For instance, while the United States has provided 39 doses out of every hundred people, Israel has done 114 doses, the United Arab Emirates 77 doses, Chile 47 doses and the United Kingdom 46 doses.
+(Most of the other nations ahead of the United States in the per capita ranking are small, island countries.)

 “To hear them [Republicans] complain when they passed close to $2 trillion Trump tax cut, 83 percent going to the top 1 percent.”

 Biden uses a misleading Democratic talking point that has often earned Two Pinocchios.
 The nonpartisan Tax Policy Center estimated that initially more than 80 percent of taxpayers would get a tax cut, with less than 5 percent getting a tax increase.
-The top one percent received 20.5 percent of the tax cut in 2018.
+The top 1 percent received 20.5 percent of the tax cut in 2018.

 So how can Biden use this 83-percent figure?
 The individual tax cuts expire over the course of the decade.
 Republicans structured the tax cut this way to keep the whole package — especially the corporate tax cut — in a budget box that allowed only for a $1.5 trillion increase in the federal deficit over 10 years.